atamborrino/atamborrino.github.io/_posts/2013-12-25-play-framework-websocket.markdown

 NB: composing several streams (Enumerators) into one is very easy with Enumerator's operators `andThen` and `interleave`, but here we want to *dynamically* compose sub-streams *inside* the main `out` WS stream.

 ### Sequential sub-streams
 If a chunk of a stream produces a sub-stream, then we want the whole sub-stream to be processed before processing the next chunk of the main stream.
-All of this with back-pressure, so the chunks from the main stream will not fill up server memory waiting for a sub-stream to end!
+All of this with back-pressure, so the chunks from the main stream will not fill up server memory while waiting for a sub-stream to end!

 Sub-streams are Enumerators that can come from databases, WebService's HTTP chunked responses...
 But here, for testing purposes, I've defined a function `chunkToStream` that takes a chunk and returns a stream that sends each 2 seconds a numbered message with the original chunk (it sends 3 messages in total, and then the stream ends):